-A taxpayer's tax liability generally must be prepaid throughout the year in four equal estimated payments and fully paid by the date the tax return is initially due for that year.
+A taxpayer's tax liability generally must be prepaid throughout the year in four equal estimated payments and fully paid by the original due date of the tax return.
 For calendar-year corporations, the four estimated payments are due by the 15th days of April, June, September, and December.
 For fiscal-year corporations, the four estimated payments are due by the 15th days of the fourth, sixth, ninth, and 12th month of the tax year.
 Generally, no extensions to pay are allowed.
 Failure to pay the tax by the due dates can result in estimated tax and late payment penalties and interest charges.

-The installment payments must include estimates of regular corporate income tax, environmental tax, and, for foreign corporations, the tax on gross transportation income.
+The installment payments must include estimates of regular corporate income tax, environmental tax, and, for foreign corporations, the tax on gross transportation income, although not all of these taxes are reported through Form 1120.
 To avoid a penalty, corporations must calculate the installment payments based on at least 25% of the lesser of (i) the tax shown on the current tax return, or (ii) the prior year's tax liability, provided that the tax liability was a positive amount in the prior year and that such year consisted of 12 months.
 However, corporations with taxable income of at least $1 million (before use of NOLs or capital loss carryforwards) in any of the three preceding years may not calculate the installment based payment on the prior year's tax liability, except in determining the first installment payment.
 Instead, such corporations must calculate the installment payments based on the tax shown on the current year’s tax return.

 In 2017, corporations with $1 billion or more in assets were required to make estimated tax payments in the months of July, August, or September in varying amounts.
 That special rule was applicable for payments in 2017, but will not be applicable for payments in 2018 and 2019.
 However, in 2020, these same corporations will be required to make estimated tax payments in varying amounts.